11 Early Reading Habits That Make Young Kids Love Books

 Cuddle your child in your arms while reading

 This helps your child associate reading with feeling close and comfortable.
 This will eventually help your child become more confident with reading out loud to a class—something many kindergarten classes now require, says Morrison.
+By the way, if you’ve ever wondered—this is why it’s okay for parents to kiss their kids on the lips.

 Share the obvious